emsspree/Dock_helpers/README.md

 ## 1

-`dockzwer` — Add spacer tiles to the Dock to devide its icons into groups.
+`dockzwer` — Add spacer tiles to the Dock to group its icons.

-Without options, a spacer is placed on Dock’s Applications side.
+Without options, a spacer is placed on Dock’s Applications side and will have the same size as other icons in the Dock.

-Use option `-d` to place the spacer on Dock’s Documents side.
+Use option…

-Without options, the spacer will have the same size as other icons in the Dock.
+- `-d` to place the spacer on Dock’s Documents side.
-Use option `-s` to place a spacer with half the width.
+- `-s` to place a half-width small spacer tile.

-Option `-l`  will let run `docklockle` afterwards.
+- `-l` to let run `docklockle` afterwards.

-Option `-h` prints help.
+- `-h` to print help.

 ## 2